thalestas/boot-and-compile-process/raspberry/rasp.md

 The -j$(nproc) command will use all core of your computer to compile.
 If you would like to use less, change $(nproc) to the number of cores.

 ## How to prepare the SD Card
 The following files are necessary to boot the Raspberry Pi.
+They are GPU firmware and bootloader
 * bootcode.bin
 * start.elf
 * fixup.dat
-* config.txt

 You can download these file from [https://github.com/raspberrypi/firmware/tree/master/boot](https://github.com/raspberrypi/firmware/tree/master/boot)

+You also need *config.txt* file (Contents system configuration parameters) and *cmdline.txt* file (Arguments to Linux Kernel) to boot properly.

+These files can be downloaded **here** (jaja nos adiciona :))